azooz2003-bit/hackathon_Minesweeper/README.md

 # shellhack-minesweeper
-minesweeper python project for shellhacks 2021 this code is used with tkinter for its GUI
+minesweeper Python project for Shellhacks 2021 this code uses Tkinter for its GUI